 One major goal of Transylvania is to stimulate in students an understanding of themselves and their relation to others in a diverse, ever-changing world.
-We aim to foster a campus community characterized by compassion, respect, ethical concern, and social responsibility.
+We aim to foster a campus community characterized by compassion, respect, ethical concern and social responsibility.
 Given these objectives and an enduring commitment to diversity, we affirm the following expectations:

 To face the challenges and opportunities of the twenty-first century, Transylvania continually seeks to foster diversity within the campus community.
 All members of the university community should develop an inclusive attitude that is grounded in acceptance of and respect for the dignity of all peoples.
 This affirmation recognizes that each person has unique gifts and talents that are to be embraced and celebrated, thereby strengthening and enriching our community.
 We also acknowledge and strive to understand prevailing societal structures that may influence the status of minority groups.
-In our Transylvania community we value the richness that comes from a range of individual differences, including dimensions of age, culture, education, ethnicity, exceptionalities, gender, geographical origin, language, politics, race, religion, sexual orientation, and socioeconomic status.
+In our Transylvania community we value the richness that comes from a range of individual differences, including dimensions of age, culture, education, ethnicity, exceptionalities, gender, geographical origin, language, politics, race, religion, sexual orientation and socioeconomic status.

-In order to create an optimal campus learning environment, Transylvania University expects all students, faculty, staff, and visitors to honor these values.
+In order to create an optimal campus learning environment, Transylvania University expects all students, faculty, staff and visitors to honor these values.

-2014-15 Academic Calendar
+2015-16 Academic Calendar

-August 1erm
+August Term

-New Students Arrive on Campus.
+New Students Arrive on Campus Aug.
+14

 Orientation for New Students

-Class Begins.
+Class Begins

-Last Day of Class Aug.
-25
+Last Day of Class.

 Fall Term

-Returning Students Arrive on Campus Aug.
-3
+Returning Students Arrive on Campus Sept.
+6

 Classes Begin Sept.
-2
+8

 Fall Break Oct.
-13-14
+19-20

 Thanksgiving Holiday Nov.
-26-28
+25-27

-Reading Day Dec.
-8
+Reading Day

 Final Examinations

 Winter Term

-Classes Begin Jan.
-5, 2015
+Classes Begin.
+Jan.
+11, 2016

-Martin Luther King Jr. Holiday
+Martin Luther King Jr. Holiday Jan.
+18

 Spring Break

 Reading Day

 Final Examinations

-May Term Арш 14-17
+May Term 1

-May Term April 22 May 10
+May Term April 27-May 24

-Commencement

-Commencement Iviay 2.
+Commencement - · · · · · · · · · · · · · · · · · · ·

 Residence Halls and Dining Hall

 August Term

 First Contract Meal Served (New Students) Aug.
-8, Dinner
+14, Dinner

 Fall Term

-Residence Halls Open (Returning Students) Aug.
-31-Sept.
-1, 10 a.m5 p.m
+Residence Halls Open (Returning Students) Sept.
+6-7, 10 a.m5 p.m.

 First Contract Meal Served (Returning Students) Sept.
-1, Breakfas
+7, Breakfast

 Thanksgiving:

 Last Meal Served Nov.
-25, Lunch
+24, Lunch

 Residence Halls Close Nov.
-25, 6 p.m
+24, 6 p.m.

-Residence Halls Open
+Residence Halls Open Nov.
+29, 10 a.m.

-First Meal Served
+First Meal Served Nov.
+30, Breakfast

 End of Term:

-Last Meal Served Dec 12 Lunch
+Last Meal Served Dec.
+18, Lunch

-Residence Halls Close
+Residence Halls Close Dec.
+18, 6 p.m.

-Winter Term
+Winter Term •

-Residence Halls Open Ian 4 2015 10 a m
+Residence Halls Open Jan.
+10, 2016, 10 a.m.

-First Meal Served
+First Meal Served.
+Jan.
+11, Breakfast

 Spring Break:

-Last Meal Served March 6 Lunck
+Last Meal Served March 11, Lunch

 Residence Halls Close

--

 Residence Halls Open

-First Meal Served March 16, Breakfas
+First Meal Served

-End of Term:
+End of Term: ,

-All Students Not Registered for May Term Must Leave Residence Halls April 17, 6 p.m
+All Students Not Registered for May Term Must Leave Residence Halls April 22, 6 p.m.

-May Term
+May Term -F, - F

 Residence Halls Close to All Students Except Graduating Seniors

-Last Contract Meal Served •
+Last Contract Meal Served

-Residence Halls Close May 23, 6 p.m
+Residence Halls Close